WeCanCodeIT/columbus-2017-fall/week2/while-loop-practice.md

 ### Find the evens

 Ask the user for a number.
 Display all the even numbers from 0 to that number and also keep track of the number of evens you found.
+Hint: you may need to google how to find an even number in Java.

 #### Examples